Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Your New Job Title

 The job you were hired for is already half-automated.
 The job that replaces it requires a skill set nobody put in the original posting.
-This chapter defines what humans actually do in a world where AI handles everything else — and why that role is more valuable, not less, if you can see it clearly enough to claim it.
+This chapter defines what humans actually do when AI handles everything else, and why that role is more valuable, not less, if you can see it clearly enough to claim it.

 Sample 4-Week Plan For Establishing Sovereignty

-A structured, day-by-day framework for rebuilding the cognitive capacities that atrophy quietly in an AI-saturated world.
+A structured, day-by-day framework for rebuilding the thinking ability that atrophy quietly in an AI-saturated world.
 Not a digital detox.
 Not a retreat.
-A protocol you run alongside your normal life — one that measurably strengthens your thinking, your focus, and your independence in 28 days.
+A protocol you run alongside your normal life, one that measurably strengthens your thinking, your focus, and your independence in 28 days.

 It opens with a gecko.
 It ends with a question you won't be able to stop thinking about.